-- The Indonesia Project Research Travel Grant will assist students who plan to undertake research or are currently undertaking research for which they will benefit from travel to Indonesia.
+The Indonesia Project Student Research Grant (formerly Research Travel Grant) will assist Honours and Masters students who are undertaking research on Indonesia.

-- The grant shall contribute towards paying for economy return airfares to - Indonesia and actual expenses related to travel, e.g. insurance, accommodation, in-country travel, passport, visa, vaccinations and other preventive medicines.
+The grant can also contribute towards paying for economy return airfares to - Indonesia and actual expenses related to travel, e.g. insurance, accommodation, in-country travel, passport, visa, vaccinations and other preventive medicines.

-- The grant is open for individuals of at least 18 years of age, and are currently enrolled or about to enroll in degree programs at the honours or masters level at an eligible university in Australia*.
+The grant is open for individuals of at least 18 years of age, and are currently enrolled or about to enrol in degree programs at the Honours or Masters level at an Australian university.

-- Applicants must submit all relevant documentation, including an indicative budget, by indicated deadline.
+Applicants must submit all relevant documentation, including an indicative budget, by Sunday 3 April 2022.

-- Females will be especially encouraged to submit a grant application.
+Females candidates are especially encouraged to submit a grant application.

 Concurrent holding of grants/scholarships/awards

-- The travel grant may be held concurrently with other grants, scholarships and awards.
+The grant may be held concurrently with other grants, scholarships and awards.

-- The recipient must be enrolled and remain enrolled on a full-time or part-time basis at the honours or masters level at an approved university in Australia while the proposed travel is being undertaken.
+The recipient must be enrolled and remain enrolled on a full-time or part-time basis at the Honours or Masters level at an Australian university while the proposed research activity is being undertaken.

-- The grant must be expensed within a year after granted.
+The grant must be expensed within a year of being granted.

-- The grant will terminate on the date on which the scholar ceases to attend the university other than for approved absences, or on an indicated date for each round of grant, whichever is earlier.
+The grant will terminate on the date at which the scholar ceases to attend the university other than for approved absences, or on an indicated date for each round of grant, whichever is earlier.

-- It is anticipated that the recipients of the Indonesia Project Research Travel Grant may be requested to participate in publicity of the grant from time to time.
+It is anticipated that the recipients of the Student Research Grant may be requested to participate in publicity of the grant from time to time.
 This may include publicity in the state or territory of residence or of schooling.
 Recipients may be contacted for an interview and photograph.
 Indonesia Project may also publicise the grants by publishing the names of the recipients.
 Such arrangements will be made through the Indonesia Project administration.